DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 Note: You could also level up by doing AFK Task (**Deploy Farm Bot**) that requires **AI Core**.
 These task takes time (up to 2 hours) & only be profitable if a Global Skip event is happening, which recudes the task time (making it the most efficient way to level up).
 Explanation around Time Skip can be found on [Time Skip's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fglobal_skip.md)

 ### I Need more BTC.
 Help!
 You can yield / gain BTC quickly by selling certain items on **Shangri-La Market Street**.
 At the start, its recommended to sell your Medical Tech Parts, Tech Scrap, and Hash Processor onto the market following the current market price.
-Specifically for Hash Processor, as a lower level player, it's best to sell Hash Processor at the start rather than using it for **Crypto Mining** task as it yields for less BTC than it's actual market price.
+Specifically for Hash Processor, as a lower level player (for at least below level 100), it's best to sell Hash Processor at the start rather than using it for **Crypto Mining** task as it yields for less BTC than it's actual market price.

+With addition of Black Market (as of 2022/04/18), players can also "print" their own BTC by selling their caches onto Black Market.
+However, this action will only be profitable on higher level (with addition on Bargain stats), making it more likely to become a high-level player feature.

 ### What will happen if I Die / Flatlined?
-You will lose 10% of your unbanked BTC and EXP; however your inventory will be safe.
+**After level 10, you will lose 10% of your unbanked BTC and EXP**; however your inventory will be safe.
 It is advisable to keep your BTC in **Arasaka Bank** in order to prevent major losses.

 ### Why can't I use my Special and Destructive weapons?
 These weapons require ammo.
-Special weapons uses Energy Cells and Destructive weapons use Anti-Matter Charges.
+Special weapons uses **Energy Cells** and Destructive weapons use **Anti-Matter Charges**.
 Ammo can be looted form enemies, crafted in your Inventory, or bought on the player market.

 ### What are caches and what should I do with them?
 Cache is an item that you can use to craft equipment at the Molecular 3D Printer.
 It is not recommended to scrap your caches as it has 50% chance of giving Tech Scrap & also more valuable to print or sell.